-- a) the fee that is payable to the Management Company plus statutory Value Added Tax as applicable, which is to be calculated based on the daily calculated net asset value and is payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - b) the fee that is payable to the Depositary, plus statutory value added tax as applicable, which is to be calculated based on the daily calculated net asset value and is payable at the end of each month, as well as its handling charges and normal bank charges in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - c) the fee that is payable to the Portfolio Manager, plus statutory value added tax as applicable, which is to be calculated based on the daily calculated net asset value and is payable at the end of each quarter, in accordance with the annex to the Sales Prospectus entitled "Fund overview": - d) a normal market fee for the Registrar and Transfer Agent plus statutory VAT as applicable; - e) a normal market fee for distributors and paying and information agents; - f) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund; - g) taxes in connection with the management; - h) costs and expenses in connection with managing and distributing the Fund; - i) a normal market payment for the provision of services which generate additional income for the investment fund: - j) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund; - k) auditor fees; - I) costs of performance analyses and other special reports; - m) the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
+- a) the fee for the Management Company (the "management fee") plus statutory value added tax as applicable, which includes the fee for the Portfolio Manager, is to be calculated based on the daily calculated net asset value and is payable at the end of each quarter.
+The amount of the management fee is set out in the Annex to the Sales Prospectus "Fund overview": - b) the fee that is payable to the Depositary, plus statutory value added tax as applicable, which is to be calculated based on the daily calculated net asset value and is payable at the end of each month, as well as its handling charges and normal bank charges in accordance with the annex to the Sales Prospectus entitled "Fund overview"; - c) a normal market fee for the Registrar and Transfer Agent plus statutory VAT as applicable; - d) a normal market fee for distributors and paying and information agents; - e) taxes and duties levied on the assets of the Fund, its earnings and expenses, and charged to the Fund; - f) taxes in connection with the management; - g) costs and expenses in connection with managing and distributing the Fund; - h) a normal market payment for the provision of services which generate additional income for the investment fund; - i) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the investors of the Fund; - i) auditor fees; - k) costs of performance analyses and other special reports; - the Management Company may make use of the services of third parties for the management of collateral for derivative transactions.
 The Management Company has the right to charge a fee in respect of the assets of the Fund [or one or more unit classes].
-These fee shall not be covered by the management fee and shall consequently be additionally charged to the Fund assets by the Management Company;

-- n) all other costs associated with implementing new regulatory requirements; - costs of obtaining analytical material or services from third parties in relation to one or more financial instruments or other assets or in relation to the issuers or potential issuers of financial instruments, or which are closely linked with a particular sector or market, up to a level of 0.07 % p.a. of the average value of the net Fund assets within a financial year, as calculated on the basis of the values on each valuation day; - p) Costs incurred for the exercising of voting rights.
+These fees shall not be covered by the management fee and shall consequently be additionally charged to the Fund assets by the Management Company; - m) all other costs associated with implementing new regulatory requirements; - n) costs of obtaining analytical material or services from third parties in relation to one or more financial instruments or other assets or in relation to the issuers or potential issuers of financial instruments, or which are closely linked with a particular sector or market, up to a level of 0.06% p.a. of the average value of the net Fund assets within a financial year, as calculated on the basis of the values on each valuation day;

 As the Fund assets may be invested in target funds, its performance may be impacted by a double charging of expenses, especially since costs and expenses are charged to both the target fund and the Fund assets.
-When the Fund acquires units in a target fund which is managed directly or indirectly by the same management company or by a company affiliated to the Management Company via shared management or control or by a considerable direct or indirect participation, then the Management Company or other company may not charge any fees for subscription or repurchase of units in this target fund by the Fund itself.
+When the Fund acquires units in a target fund which is managed directly or indirectly by the same management company or by a company affiliated to the Management Company via shared management or control or by a considerable direct or indirect participation, then_the Management Company or other company may not charge any fees for subscription or repurchase of units in this target fund by the Fund itself.